Don't Trust Me

 "Don't Trust Me" (sometimes written as "DONTTRUSTME"), is a song by the band 3OH!3.
 It was released as the lead single from their second album Want on June 1, 2008.

-The single was certified gold by the Recording Industry Association of America in March 2009, Platinum in April 2009, 2× platinum in July 2009, and 3× platinum on July 13, 2011.
+The single was certified five-times platinum by the Recording Industry Association of America in July 2023.

+Background and recording

+After signing with Photo Finish Records, the duo began recording "Don't Trust Me".
+Being one of the duo's more controversial songs and looking back at the track, Foreman told Alternative Press that "We're different musicians now, and we've made changes in the sense of our music.
+And I think it will show.
+The times have changed, and we've changed, too, as artists."

 Release

 "Don't Trust Me" was released on June 1, 2008, as the lead single for the band's label debut.
 "Don't Trust Me" is also featured in the game, Tap Tap Revenge for the iPhone OS.
-It was also used on Pretty Little Liars, The Vampire Diaries, and The Hills.
+It was also used on The Real World, Pretty Little Liars, The Vampire Diaries, and The Hills.
 The official remix features Kid Cudi.